 - Engage with policy-makers and practitioners to sustain a democratic and citizen-friendly community media landscape in India

-The prestigious Chair comes in recognition of the extensive work carried out by a team led by Prof Vinod Pavarala, Sarojini Naidu School of Arts & Communication on Community Radio over the last decade.
+The prestigious Chair comes in recognition of the extensive work carried out by a team led by Prof Vinod Pavarala from the University of Hyderabad in the field of Community Radio over the last decade.
 He serves as the first chairholder.

 More about the UNESCO Chair on Community Media:

 (Ver.
 PBe 09-2021)